BAMresearch/aRTist-handbook/docs/_sources/tutorial_ctscan_module.rst.txt

 In this tutorial, the *CtScan* module was used to simulate a CT scan of the *Rotor* with an off-centre rotation.

-* You know about the limitations of the *CtScan* module: it assumes an **axis of rotation in *Y* direction** and a centre of rotation whose projection is located in the centre of the detector.
+* You know about the limitations of the *CtScan* module: it assumes an **axis of rotation in Y direction** and a centre of rotation that is located on the principal ray.
 * You have learned how to set up and simulate a **simple CT scan.**
-* You have seen a technique to **shift the centre of rotation** away from the common bounding box centre (by creating a larger common bounding box with a support object).
+* You have used a technique to **shift the centre of rotation** away from the common bounding box centre (by creating a larger common bounding box with a support object).
 * You have created **CT reconstructions** with the built-in *Feldkamp* software that supports the BAM CT format.

 | The scene that we created up to this point is available for download: